vvinhas/redux-bolt-server/README.md

 ## Usage

-After requiring the package, you'll use the `boltCallback` function as a callback for `io.on` connection event.
+After requiring the package, you'll use the `eventsHandler` function as a callback for `io.on` connection event.

 ```js
 var bolt = require('redux-bolt-server')